Embu language

 Embu, also known as Kîembu, is a Bantu language of Kenya.
-It is spoken by the Embu people, also known as the Aembu (sg.
+It is spoken by the Embu people, also known as the (Aembu) (sg.
 Muembu).
 Speakers of the Embu language can also be found in neighboring districts/counties and in the diaspora.

 The language is closely related to the Kikuyu, Kimeru and Kamba languages.

 Dialects

 Embu has two known dialects; Mbeere (Mbere, Kimbeere) and Embu proper.
 Native Embu speakers can also tell apart a speaker from areas close to Mount Kenya, because they speak with a slight dialect locally called Kiruguru (Kirũgũrũ).

-Sample Translations
+Vocabuary

 Sample translations of words from English to Kiembu.
 Note: Accented characters or diacritical mark are not shown in the following two tables.